jossmarsala/jossmarsala/README.md

 ## 🌸 Projects I'm Proud Of

 I love combining my skills in **design + development** to craft both pretty and functional digital experiences.

-[Vitalia Selfcare](https://savors.vercel.app/) — A wellness platform that connects you with personalized plans made to fit your life.
+I'm currently working on [Vitalia Selfcare](https://savors.vercel.app/) — A wellness platform that connects you with personalized plans made to fit your life.

 📬 [vitalia.selfcare@gmail.com](mailto:vitalia.selfcare@gmail.com)